TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

       supported.

 An SSLObject communicates with the outside world using memory buffers.
-The class :class:`MemoryBIO` provides a memory buffer that can be used for this purpose.
+The kundi :class:`MemoryBIO` provides a memory buffer that can be used for this purpose.
 It wraps an OpenSSL memory BIO (Basic IO) object:

 .. class:: MemoryBIO